How To Write a Construction Proposal in 2024: Free Templates & Tips

 Warranty:

 A warranty demonstrates your commitment to quality and customer satisfaction.
-You stand behind your workmanship and offer the following guarantees:

 Signature line: